LukeShortCloud/rootpages/src/virtualization.rst

 OpenShift
 ^^^^^^^^^

 The OpenShift Container Platform (OCP) is a Red Hat product based on Google's Kubernetes.
 [29] It has a stronger focus on security with support for having access control lists (ACLs) for managing containers in separate projects and full SELinux support.
+It also provides more features to extend Kubernetes functionality.
 Only NFS is officially supported as the storage back-end.
 Other storage providers are marked as a "Technology Preview."
 [30]

-The Origin Kubernetes Distribution (okd), originally known as OpenShift Origin, is the free and open source community edition of OpenShift.
+The Origin Kubernetes Distribution (OKD), originally known as OpenShift Origin, is the free and open source community edition of OpenShift.
 [52]

+Quick
+'''''

 Minishift
-'''''''''
+&&&&&&&&&

 Minishift is an easy to use all-in-one installation for testing out OpenShift.